viperscape/kuroshio/README.md

 - ["bidirectional" channels](https://github.com/viperscape/kuroshio/blob/master/examples/bichan-example.clj), paired channels abstracted as a single channel to communicate between two ends
 - identity checks for types stream?, pool?, chan?, bichan?, chan-data? (should you want to filter channel data from a stream)

-## Usage Examples

-Please see initial [examples](https://github.com/viperscape/kuroshio/tree/master/examples), more to come.

-## Caveats

-> There are a few caveats to be aware of in kuroshio, which may or may not stick around as development progesses
+There are a few caveats to be aware of in kuroshio, which may or may not stick around as development progesses

+> ##### Caveats
 - never force a stream without taking a finite amount from it
 ```clojure
 (let [mystream (new-stream)]